dr-zool/matlab/README.md

 NaN	: Not a number

 2.1.1	Examples
 We illustrate here some typical examples which related to the elementary functions previously deflned.

-As a flrst example, the value of the expression y = e¡a sin(x) + 10py, for a = 5, x = 2, and y = 8 is computed by
+As a first example, the value of the expression y = e¡a sin(x) + 10py, for a = 5, x = 2, and y = 8 is computed by
 >>	a = 5; x = 2; y = 8;
 >>	y = exp(-a)*sin(x)+10*sqrt(y);